 The usual staffed stations, continue to have our colleagues present and will be available to help with any questions and concerns you have.
 You will find them at ticket offices, and on platforms, as well as customer service offices where available.
 Help points are also available at non staffed stations'

 - Continuing to step up cleaning of our trains and stations, paying particular attention to high touch areas such as push buttons, door handles and grab rails.

-- Keeping soap, water and toilet paper topped up in our toilets on stations and trains.
+- Keeping soap and water topped up in our toilets on stations and trains.

 - Keeping toilets open wherever possible.

 - Discouraging the use of cash when buying tickets.
 We can still accept cash if you have no other means of payment.